fergalsomers/olm-sample/README.md

 - ArgoCD not yet with the program (still mentions subscriptions as a means to control cluster-scoped behaviour).
 - Have switched to manual install of ArgoCD)

-Installing prometheus via OLM (seems to work) Installing kube-prometheus community setup.
+Installing prometheus via OLM worked, but the kube-prometheus also installs an operator and this seems to have less problem (so switched to the kube-prometheus version).

+Installing kube-prometheus community setup.